ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 ### Runtime

 Deploy Now is purely Git-centered, which means that you cannot access your runtime via SSH.
 You can provide a .env file and additional secrets during the setup, that can be adapted later on.
 Databases can be managed via PHP MyAdmin.
 Logs and other runtime files can be viewed and downloaded via the user interface.
+Additionally, a .HTACCESS file can be moved to the runtime via your publish directory.

 [Learn more](/docs/runtime-configuration/)